Info and Resources for Undocumented Students

 The following content does not substitute for the advice of an immigration expert.
-However, it may be helpful for students considering what to do next.

 Is there funding available to help cover my renewal fee?